True Colors (Cyndi Lauper album)

-True Colors is the second studio album by American singer Cyndi Lauper, released on September 16, 1986, by Portrait Records.
+True Colors is the second studio album by American pop singer Cyndi Lauper, released on September 15, 1986, by Portrait Records.
 The album spawned several commercially successful singles as "True Colors", "Change of Heart", and "What's Going On" reached the top 20 of the Billboard Hot 100, with the first two charting within the top five.
 The album was produced by Lauper herself together with Lennie Petze.

 Upon its release, the album received generally positive reviews from music critics.
 The album earned Lauper several awards and accolades, including two nominations at the 29th Annual Grammy Awards.
 True Colors peaked at number four on the Billboard 200 chart.
 The album is Lauper's second best-selling release with around seven million copies worldwide.

 Background and production

 By the end of 1985, Lauper was established as one of the best-selling artists in the world.
-Her first studio album was certified 4 times platinum by RIAA and received a diamond certification in Canada for sales in excess of 1 million copies, making her the first singer to achieve such a feat at that time.
-According to Billboard magazine the music industry was eyeing the singer's next steps anxious to know if she could maintain the success of her debut.
+Her first studio album She's So Unusual (1983) was certified four times platinum by the Recording Industry Association of America (RIAA) and received a diamond certification in Canada for sales in excess of one million copies, making her the first singer to achieve such a feat at that time.
+According to Billboard magazine, the music industry was eyeing Lauper's next steps anxious to know if she could maintain the success of her debut.

-In her autobiography, the singer says that she initially planned that Rick Chertoff, who produced She's So Unusual, would produce what would become her second album, however, the experience with him was problematic and she changed her mind, likewise she refused to produce the album with Rob Hyman since he was affiliated with Chertoff.
-The album was then produced by her and Lennie Petze.
-Lauper said that the songs of the album are a way to say: "Have the courage of your convictions and love yourself a little", and "not to be so hard on yourself".
-In addition to composing most of the songs on the album, the singer also produced it.
+In her autobiography A Memoir (2012), Lauper said that she had initially planned for Rick Chertoff, who had produced She's So Unusual, to produce what would become her second studio album; however, the experience with him was problematic and she changed her mind, and she likewise refused to produce the album with Rob Hyman since he was affiliated with Chertoff.
+True Colors was then produced by her and Lennie Petze, with Lauper also composing most of the songs on the album.

+"The second album says, 'Have the courage of your convictions and love yourself a little'," Lauper told The New York Times in 1986, adding that she wanted its songs "to say, 'Love yourself', because we really are taught not to.
+When babies are born, they're just nuts about everything about themselves.
+Then, as we get older, we're taught that, oooh, that's disgusting, and that if we like ourselves then that's considered conceit.
+That's part of the album, too—not to be so hard on yourself."

 The title song, written by Billy Steinberg and Tom Kelly, has been covered by many other artists, and was used as the theme song for the 1988 Summer Olympics, the 2003 Rugby World Cup and for Kodak cameras and film.

 In 2010, the song was also featured on the soundtrack of Sex and the City 2.
 True Colors was reissued in a Japanese exclusive limited edition box set 11-track digitally remastered CD album.